danchoi/virb/README.md

       gem 'virb'
     end

-and start Rails console as you do normally.
+and start Rails console as you do normally, with `rails c`.
 You should see the Virb interface open, where you can interact with the Ralis console through a Vim buffer and see its output in the other Vim buffer.

+If you want to open a worksheet in Virb + Rails console, don't specify it on the command line.
+Open it from within Vim using `:e [file]` after the Virb session has started.

 If you want to use Virb with Pry and Rails console: